StephenPhilipOFlynn/EnglishGrammarGame/README.md

 Testing
 The website has been manually tested on mobile phones, ipad size devices, a laptop and monitors to ensure that the quiz is functional on all device sizes.

+HTML
+No errors were returned when passing through the official W3C validator.
+CSS
+No errors were found when passing through the official (Jigsaw) validator.
+JavaScript
-Further testing by English language students led to adjustment of the outcome message bands.
-The HTML and CSS code was checked against validators with no issues.
-The javascript code was checked in JShint with no significant issues, only the use of ES6 noted.
+No errors were found when passing through the official Jshint validator.
+The javascript code was checked in JShint with no significant issues, only the use of ES6 functions noted.

 Credits